-As a child, I was a dreamer with a bad habit of writing run-on sentences and an overbite, for which I wore a nighttime orthodontic appliance.
-(Thanks to my British ancestry–oh, bugger!
-The orthodontic work did nothing to improve my third grade writing.)
-It’s a good thing that the Croatian side of the family gave me a hearty sense of humor.
-From a French great-grandfather, I inherited a palate for red wine and the “joie de vivre” of finding it on sale.
-But my love of cashews comes from my Mama and my love of Shakespeare from my Dad.
+As a child, I was a dreamer with a bad habit of writing run-on sentences and an overbite (dental occlusion, if you prefer).
+I had to wear an orthodontic appliance at night.
+(Thanks to my British ancestry–oh, bugger!)
+The orthodontic appliance did nothing to improve my third grade writing, either.
+It’s a good thing that the Croatian side of the family gave me a hearty sense of humor and a love of gardening.
+From a French great-grandfather, I inherited a palate for red wine.
+My love of cashews comes from my mom.

 They meet with joy and gladness, sorrow and mourning flee away.
 (Isaiah 35:10)